Start Here

 Protect Your Eyes!

 Eye protection is essential when you work with glass!
 The clear, one-piece polycarbonate lens provides protection from glass projectiles, ultraviolet and infrared rays.
 Features adjustable temples for a custom fit and side shields for wraparound protection.
 Fireworks Safety Glasses protect with comfort and style.
-One Size Fits All!
+Perfect for stained glass, mosaics and flameworking.
+One size fits most.

 Customer Reviews